-- PX267 Hamiltonian Mechanics - MA250 Introduction to Partial Differential Equations - MA4G6 Calculus of Variations - MA4L9 Variational Analysis and Evolution Equations on a suitable set of differentiable functions $y: [a, b] \to \mathbb{R}$ where $y_x$ denotes the derivative of y with respect to x.
+Content: This module consists of a study of the mathematical techniques of variational methods, with applications to problems in physics and geometry.
+Critical point theory for functionals in finite dimensions is developed and extended to variational problems.
+The basic problem in the calculus of variations for continuous systems is to minimise an integral of the form on a suitable set of differentiable functions $y:[a,b] o\mathbb{R}$ where y_x denotes the derivative of y with respect to x.
 The Euler-Lagrange theory for this problem is developed and applied to dynamical systems (Hamiltonian mechanics and the least action principle), shortest time (path of light rays and Fermat's principle), shortest length and smallest area problems in geometry.
 The theory is extended to constrained variational problems using Lagrange multipliers.